humdrum-tools/vhv-documentation/filter/semitones/index.md

 If you do not want the chord-tone notes not used in the semitone analysis to be displayed, use the `-f` option (meaning "first") for the chord filter to keep only the first note of the chord.
-To sort the notes before taking the first note, use `-h` to select the top (highest) note, or `-b` to select the bottom (lowest) note for each chord.
+To sort notes before taking the first note, use `-t` to select the top (highest) note, or `-b` to select the bottom (lowest) note for each chord.

 {% include verovio.html
+	spacingSystem="20"
 	source="example-chord4"
 	scale="50"
 	humdrum-min-width="180"